 Growing truffles is notoriously difficult and a lot of patience is needed, as there are no guarantees, but you can follow our guide for a successful truffle harvest to tip the balance in your favour.

-Growing truffles in the UK is quite difficult, as the truffles only like to grow in chalky or lime soils with a high pH, under the ground of their host trees, which will either be beech, oak or hazel.
+Growing truffles in the UK is quite difficult, as the truffles only like to grow in chalky or lime soils with a high pH, under the ground of their host trees, which will either be oak, hazel or beech.
 You should always buy a host tree seedling from a reputable supplier like The English Truffle Company, as this will ensure that the roots will have been inoculated with spores of the truffle fungus and documentation (certificate) would be provided.

-The Summer or Burgundy Truffle (or Tuber aestivum var uncinatum) is the species native to the UK, most suited to our cooler, wetter climate than those grown in southern France or Italy.
+The Summer or Burgundy Truffle (Tuber aestivum var uncinatum) is the species native to the UK, most suited to our cooler, wetter climate than those grown in southern France or Italy.

 Make sure you water regularly, preferably with rainwater, but ensure the ground does not become waterlogged.

 Weed regularly around the seedling using a hoe, taking care not to go too deep, as this will give just enough soil movement to aerate the ground surface.
 Applying a mulch can help with water regulation as well as weed control, make sure you do not use one that has been retreated with a fungicide.

 Don’t expect truffles to appear in the first year, indeed with the right care and conditions they may appear within the first 3 years, but it would be more usual to take 5-10 years for a good crop.
 Traditionally pigs are used to find the truffles, but increasingly dogs can be trained and used to discover your truffle crop.
 The only indication that you have a crop to uncover, is the scent of truffle on the breeze!